 The Brown Derby is a snap—you simply shake bourbon, grapefruit and honey syrup with ice.
 But it’s important to note that honey syrup is honey that has been thinned with water.
 This process produces a mixable sweetener that blends more easily with the other ingredients.
 And best of all: That syrup will last for a month in the fridge, so you can keep some on hand for additional recipes.

 Click Play to See This Brown Derby Cocktail Come Together

 - Garnish: grapefruit twist

-Add all ingredients into a shaker with ice and shake until well-chilled
+Add the bourbon, grapefruit juice and honey syrup into a shaker with ice and shake until well-chilled

 Fine-strain into a cocktail glass.

 Express the oil from a grapefruit twist and drop in to garnish (or garnish with a grapefruit wedge).